ngyiling/Data-Science-Portfolio/README.md

 **Technology:** TetxBlob, Numpy, Pandas, Scikit-learn, Scipy <br />
 **Results:** Three statistical charts illustrating the effect of music, duration and sentiment on the popularity of TikTok videos.<br />

+ ### Project 3: Predicting wind turbine operating mode based on two series data from 2 sensors using RNN and CNN
+ **Code:** <br />
+ **h5 file of the best model:** <br />
+ **Description:** This is an individual project to predict a wind turbine operating mode based on time series data from 2 sensors.
+Various models including Recurrent Neural Network (RNN) and Convolutional Neural Network (CNN) models have been used to identify the best performing model.
+The project has been guided by the [article on "CNN fault classification based on time series analysis for wind turbine machine" by Rahimilarki, Gao, Jin, and Zhang (2022).](https://www.sciencedirect.com/science/article/abs/pii/S0960148121017778) <br />
+ **Technology:** Pandas, Matplotlib, Scikit-learn, Tensorflow, Tensorflow.keras <br />
+ **Results:** In addition to training different models including GRU, LTSM, 1D CNN and 2D CNN, the models convolutional layers, epochs, and learning rate have been optimised to obtain accuracies of above 80%.
+The best model identified was the 2D CNN with three convolutional layers due to its higher accuracy and lower training loss.
+The final model gave a test accuracy score of 0.91 and a loss of 0.23.